ssonpethkar/Preparation/updated_files_10Jul/javascript/javascript_1.md

         - the event loop is checks if the stack is empty
         - if yes, the callback is pushed to the call stack and executed.

-# * What is a promise in JavaScript?
-    - A promise is an object in javascript that represents a future result of an asynchronous operation
-    - It has 3 possible states :
-        - fulfilled/resolved : The operation completed successfully
-        - rejected : the operation failed
-        - pending :  The operation is still ongoing

-# * What is async/await in JavaScript?
-    - async/await is a synthetic sugar that allow to handle asynchronous code and behave like synchronous code
+# asynchronus programming :
+    - Aynchonous programming allows javascript to perform long running operations (like network request, file reads, timers) without blocking the main thread

-    - it is used with promises to simplify handling asynchronus operations
+    - why it is needed :
-    - async function :
-        - declares that function will return a promise
-        - automatically wraps return values in a promise
+        - javascript is a single threaded ( one thing at a time)
+            - a slow operation like fetch() or setTimeout would freeze the whole UI
+            - aync code allows you schedule things to run later and continue immediately
+    - There are 3 ways to write asynchonous programming in javascript
+        1. Callback
+        2. Promise
+        3. aync/await
+        - and all of this is powered by the javascript event loop under the hood.

+#       ***1. Callback :
+        - callback is a function that can passed as an argument to another function and it is executed later(usually after some aync task completes)
+        - real lfe example : you order a pizza and give your phone number.
+WHen its ready, they call you back
+        - Drawback : if callback are nested too deeply - callback hell. its hard to read and maintain
-    - await keyword :
+        - Ex :
-        - can only be used inside async functio
-        - pause the function until the promise is resolved or rejected `Ex :` async function fetchData() {
-          let response = await fetch("https://api.example.com");
-          let data = await response.json();
-          console.log(data);
+            function fetchData(callback) {
+              setTimeout(() => {
+                console.log("📦 Data fetched");
+                callback("✅ Data from server");
+              }, 1000);
             }

+            function handleData(data) {
+              console.log("Callback received:", data);
+            }

+            fetchData(handleData);

+#    ***2. Promise :
+        - Promise is an object that represents the eventual completion or failure of an aynchronous operation
+            - pending : The operation is still in process
+            - resolve :when it gets success
+            - reject : when it gets failure
+        - real time example : you order something online. they promise to deliver it. you can .then() when it arrives or .catch() if it fails.
+        - Ex :
+            let promiseData = new Promise((resolve, reject)=>{
+                setTimeout(()=> {
+                    // resolve("Data loaded ")
+                    reject("Error occurred!");
+                },2000)
+            })

+            promiseData
+                .then(data => console.log("Promise resolved: ",data))
+                .catch(error => console.log("PROMISE Rejected :",error))

+#    ***3. async/await :
+        - async/await is syntactic sugar over promises
+        - it makes asynchonous code look and behave like synchronous code
+        - it helps you to write cleaner and more readable code when working with aynchronous operation like API calls, timers, file operations etc
+        - real time example : Instead of waiting callback, you just pause until the delivery arises then continue.

+        - How it works :
+            - A function marked with async always returns a Promise
+            - Inside an async function, you can use await to pause execution until a Promise is resolved or rejected.
+            - await can only be used inside aync functions

+        function fetchData(){
+            return new Promise((resolve,reject)=>{
+                setTimeout(()=>{
+                    //resolve("user data loaded") //Success :  user data loaded reject("No data found"); //Error :  No data found },1000)
+            })
+        }

+        async function displayUserData(){
+            try{
+                const data = await fetchData();
+                console.log("Success : ", data)
+            }catch(error){
+                console.log("Error : ", error)
+            }
+        }
+        displayUserData()

 # * How does `async`/`await` handle errors?